Merauke Regency

 Merauke Regency is a regency in the far south of the Indonesian province of South Papua.
-It covers an area of 46,791.63 km2, and had a population of 195,716 at the 2010 Census and 230,932 at the 2020 Census; the official estimate as at mid 2021 was 231,696, comprising 121,078 males and 110,618 female inhabitants.
-The administrative centre is the town of Merauke; this was projected since 2013 to become an independent city (kota) separate from Merauke Regency, but the alteration has been deferred.
-It is also the provincial capital of South Papua since 2022.
-It is the largest regency in Indonesia, with an area of 46,791 km2, slightly larger than Estonia.
+It covers an area of 45,013.35 km2, and had a population of 195,716 at the 2010 Census and 230,932 at the 2020 Census; the official estimate as at mid 2024 was 255,168, comprising 132,601 males and 122,567 females.
+The administrative centre is the town of Merauke; the town was projected since 2013 to become an independent city (kota) separate from Merauke Regency, but the alteration has been deferred subsequently by the Indonesian Government's moratorium on the creation of new cities and regencies.
+It is also the provincial capital of the province of South Papua, although this is to be moved to a specially-built new location in Salor located in Kurik District to the northwest of Merauke.
+Merauke is the largest regency in Indonesia, with an area of 45,013.35 km2, slightly larger than Estonia.

 History

-The regency formerly covered a much wider area of southern Papua, but much of the area was split off on 12 November 2002 to form the new Regencies of Asmat, Mappi and Boven Digoel.
-These regencies have in 2022 been re-grouped to form the new South Papua Province.
+Until 2002, the regency covered a much wider area of southern Papua, but much of the area was split off on 12 November 2002 to form the new Regencies of Asmat, Mappi and Boven Digoel.
+The four regencies were in 2022 re-grouped to form the new South Papua Province.

 Demographics

 Ethnicity

-One of the tribes originating from Merauke are the Marind (or also called the Marind Anim) and the Sohoers.
-There are various sub-clans of the Marind Anim tribe, such as Kaize, Gebze, Balagaize, Mahuze, Ndiken, and Basik-basik.
+Several of the ethnic groups originating from Merauke are the Marind (or also called the Marind-Anim) and the Sohoers.
+There are various sub-clans of the Marind people, such as Kaize, Gebze, Balagaize, Mahuze, Ndiken, and Basik-Basik.
+Apart from that, there is also half of the population of Merauke who are Merauke Javanese people, transmigrants from the Dutch colonial period who came from Java.

 In Dutch colonial period, the local residents lived side by side with the Dutch government employees.
 After the Western New Guinea integration with Indonesia, the development of the regency then followed by a population increase coming from various regions in the country.
 As of 2010 Indonesian census male population data, the population of indigenous Papuans in Merauke Regency is 37,731 (36.60%), while non-native Papuans is 65,347 (63.40%).